Sign In Forgot Password

 Monday, February 17: The Jazz Club Spy by Roberta Rich

-Giddy Brodsky, a young Jewish Russian immigrant on the Lower East Side in 1939, sees on the subway the Cossack who destroyed her village.
-She is determined to track him down and get justice for her family.
-A high level connection she makes at the jazz club where she is a cigarette girl embroils her in a plot involving the Russian mafia to keep America out of World War II.
+The book is about a young Jewish Russian immigrant on the Lower East Side in 1939 who is determined to track down the Cossack who destroyed her village and get justice for her family.
+A cigarette girl at a jazz club, she gets embroiled in a plot to keep America out of World War II.